Transport Tycoon: Gameplay

 Routes are created by building stations between two or more locations, with the available transportation options being rail, road, air and maritime.
 Each type of transport comes with its own advantages and disadvantages, and depending on the vehicle can only carry passengers or certain goods.
 One transport route can utilize several different forms of transport, e.g. truck→ship→train.
 The player's company and the individual stations each have ratings that depend largely on their efficiency at moving goods from one stations to the other.
 A station with high ratings may attract more goods.
 Players can terraform the environment per tile or build canals to improve their routes, and buildings like train stations can only build on even ground.
 Stations and airports only accept cargo of nearby industry and towns around their local vicinity.
-Different stations and their area coverage can be combined into a single station if they are build adjacently.
+Different stations and their area coverage can be combined into a single station if they are built adjacently.
 As the user plays the game and earns revenue, they have the choice of expanding service along existing routes, or expanding their transportation network.
 The game features a progression of technology: in any particular year of the game generally only contemporary types of technology are available.
 For example, in the beginning there are only steam engines, but later diesel and electric engines are introduced.
 In the game year 1999, monorails become available.
 These require a separate track system from railroads.

 Vehicles in the game must be constructed at corresponding depots, which must be connected to the road or rail networks.
 Over the course of the game, new models of vehicles are introduced and eventually come to replace older models.
 Manufacturers can offer prototype designs to the player.
 These new vehicles generally have improved characteristics, but may suffer from reliability issues.
 Every vehicle comes with its own attributes, that include reliability, maintenance costs, speed, capacity and lifespan.
 Eventually, vehicles will need replacing as they breakdown more over time and maintenance costs increase.
 Vehicle sound effects change volume depending on the magnification level of the map.